apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/KotlinInterviewQuestions.md

 see next.
 For more [read this link](https://amitshekhar.me/blog/init-block-in-kotlin)

+1. What is the primary purpose of the init block in Kotlin, and how does it differ from constructors?
+The init block is used for additional initialization logic in a class and is executed after the primary constructor, providing a clean way to initialize properties.
+2. Explain the execution order of the init block and constructors in a Kotlin class with both primary and secondary constructors.
+The primary constructor is always executed first, followed by the init block, and then any secondary constructors, maintaining a sequential order.
+3. Can you provide an example where using the init block is more advantageous than relying solely on the primary constructor for initialization logic?
+Using the init block is advantageous when initialization requires more complex logic or involves multiple steps that are best organized separately from the primary constructor.
+4. How does the init block contribute to improving code organization and readability in Kotlin classes?
+The init block helps organize initialization logic, making the code more readable by separating complex setup tasks from the primary constructor and promoting a clean, modular structure.
+5. In what scenarios would you recommend using a secondary constructor over the init block, and vice versa, for additional initialization logic?
+Use the init block for common initialization shared among all constructors, and a secondary constructor when specific initialization logic is unique to that constructor, maintaining a balance between code conciseness and flexibility.

 ### Q29.
 What is a noinline in Kotlin?
 When to use it?

 **Short answer:** If we don't want all the lambdas passed to an inline function to be inlined, mark